Ocean 115 - Introduction to Oceanography » Spring 2022 » Yellowstone

 What does the V shape plot of the earthquakes indicate?

-A. It shows that the pressure has increased making an eruption likely in the next ten years
+A. It shows that pressure has been relieved in the volcano making an eruption unlikely to happen in the future

 B. It shows that the North American plate is moving